top of page

 How to: high resolution

-• Large trumped ratios for flow acceleration after laminarization
+• Large trumpet ratios for flow acceleration after laminarization

 • High sheath to flow ratios